GoogleCloudPlatform/data-analytics-golden-demo/README.md

 ### Demo Cost
 - Currently the demo costs about $20 USD to run.
 - Several of the demos start up a service and then shut it down after 4 hours via Airflow automation.
 - Composer is the largest daily cost ~$17 per day.
 You can technically delete Composer, but then you lack the automation it provides.
-You would want to run any DAGs you are interested in deploy before removing Composer.
+You would want to run any DAGs you are interested in deploying before removing Composer.

 ## Diagrams